 - They are employed with an employer for at least 120 days

 Employees will be automatically enrolled in the program but can voluntarily opt out.
 They can also change their enrollment rate from the default rate of 3 percent.
-There is also an annual auto-escalation up to 6%.

 The Connecticut Retirement Security Authority plans to provide an age-appropriate target date funds to invest each employee’s account, and once the employee reaches normal retirement age then 50% of the account will get invested in the lifetime income investment.
 Participants will have the option to invest a higher percentage in the lifetime income investment.